 28. Visit the Grounds of Alexandria

 The Grounds of Alexandria is more than just a popular destination to head for lunch.
-As well as the ever-popular cafe, which is dog-friendly in the outdoor seating area (bookings a must on weekends) and also offers take-away, there’s also the Garden precinct, home to the famous barnyard animals.
+As well as the ever-popular cafe, which is dog-friendly in the outdoor seating area (bookings a must on weekends) and also offers take-away, there’s also the Potting Shed and the Garden precinct.

 The Garden is the perfect spot to head for a relaxed lunch with your pooch, with a take-away style menu serving up burgers, salads, smoothies and more.
 Just nab a nook in the garden to enjoy your feast.

 The Grounds is not far away from Sydney Park, one of the most popular dog parks in Sydney.
 Nearly all the park is 24-hours off-leash, except for a few small sections like the playground and near the barbecue areas.
 It’s perfect for a long afternoon stroll.